RebeccaLab/lab-site/content/prospective-students/_index.md

 ## Final Thoughts

-The Rebecca Lin AI Lab is committed to excellence in research and the success of our members.
+The Rebecca AI Lab is committed to excellence in research and the success of our members.
 We believe in being transparent about our expectations so that students can make informed decisions about joining our laboratory.

 **Research is challenging, but it is also incredibly rewarding.** If you have the passion, commitment, and resilience to thrive in our environment, we would be delighted to welcome you to our team.